Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning

 \subsection{Analysis on History-Aware Training}

-Table~\ref{tab:ana_history_align} compares our history-aware training against a variant using full history (w/o HL), under aligned and misaligned inference settings.
-When aligned, \synth w/ HL achieves the best results among all settings, indicating benefits from optimizing directly under truncated histories.
+Table~\ref{tab:ana_history_align} compares our history-aware training against a full-history variant (w/o HL) under aligned and misaligned inference.
+When aligned, \synth w/ HL achieves the best results among all settings, indicating the benefit of optimizing directly under truncated histories.
 In contrast, the full-history variant is relatively insensitive to misalignment.
-When truncated at inference, it even shows a slight improvement in $\tau^2$, consistent with truncation suppressing interference from earlier irrelevant turns.
-We believe history management should be treated as part of policy optimization rather than a purely inference-time heuristic.
+When truncated at inference, it even shows a slight improvement in $\tau^2$, consistent with truncation suppressing interference from irrelevant turns.
+These findings suggest that agent history context management should be part of policy optimization rather than a purely inference-time heuristic.